hiamjoseph/Writeups_EASY/Format String/format_string.md

 ---

-Another solution is to spam `Bac0n_D3luxe`, pasting it 5-6 times will show the flag.
+Another solution is to spam `Bac0n_D3luxe` for Patrick, pasting it 5-6 times will show the flag.

 ### 🧠 Approach